 The couple remained abroad for two more years and their two eldest sons were born while the family was in England, however, because of her patriotism, Hester Marshall refused to give birth on English soil and arrangements were made to deliver the children on an American ship in the English Channel.

 In 1797, James Markham Marshall, his brother in-law, and his brother, John James Marshall, purchased the property from an heir of Lord Fairfax.
-James’ family took up residence on an 8,000-acre tract and built a house which they called Happy Creek after the stream of that name.
+James’ family took up residence on the outskirts of Town and built a house which they called Happy Creek after the stream of that name.